OpenVoiceOS/ovos-wake-word-plugin-precise/readme.md

 - allow overriding binary used
 - fix recording of wake words setting, this is derived from phonemes and badly implemented in core, so you end up getting 0.2 second recordings etc
+- i prefer hardcoded static and explicit urls for binary to be downloaded

 The "plugins" are pip install-able modules that provide new engines for mycroft